Lynching of Frazier B. Baker and Julia Baker

-Frazier B. Baker was an African-American teacher who was appointed as postmaster of Lake City, South Carolina in 1897 under the William McKinley administration.
+Frazier B. Baker was an African-American teacher who was appointed as postmaster of Lake City, South Carolina, in 1897 under the William McKinley administration.
 He and his infant daughter Julia Baker died at his house after being fatally shot during a white mob attack on February 22, 1898.
 The mob set the house on fire to force the family out.
 His wife and two of his other five children were wounded, but escaped the burning house and mob, and survived.

 Frazier Baker had been appointed postmaster of Lake City in 1897, but local whites objected and had undertaken a campaign to force his removal.
 When these efforts failed to dislodge Baker, a mob attacked him and his family at night at their house, which also served as the post office.

+A grand jury was convened in Williamsburg County but failed to return any indictments.
+The McKinley administration conducted a robust investigation of the murder, initially offering a $1,500 ($ today) reward for the arrest and conviction of members of the mob.
+Despite resistance by witnesses to testifying, on 1 July 1898 prosecutors indicted seven men on the charge of murdering Baker.
+Ultimately, thirteen men were indicted in U.S. Circuit Court on charges of murder, conspiracy to commit murder, assault, and destruction of mail on 7 April 1899, after two men, Joseph P. Newham and Early P. Lee, turned state's evidence in exchange for their charges being dropped.
+The all-white jury was composed of businessmen from across the state.
+Newham, the prosecution's star witness, admitted to starting the fire and identified eight of the defendants as having participated in the murders.
+He expressed no remorse for the death of Baker and his daughter.
+Another witness, M. B. Springs, identified Henry Stokes as the ringleader; Springs was ostracized in Lake City and was ultimately placed under police protection.
+Henderson Williams, an African-American witness, testified that he had seen armed white men at the post office on the night of the lynching.
+He was threatened and fled to Florence after a white business partner threatened to "do [him] like they did Baker."
+The jury deliberated for around 24 hours before declaring a mistrial; the jury was deadlocked in reaching a verdict, five to five.
+The case was never retried.